NKatsitadze/Tip-Calculator/README.md

-I don't think you will ever need this but still, check it out
+I don't think you will ever need this but still, take a look